Noamslutski/Sentinal/README.md

 The long-term goal is to create a powerful **host security analysis and reverse-engineering platform** capable of collecting evidence, correlating findings, and producing detailed security reports.

-> **Important:** Sentinel is intended for systems you own or have explicit authorization to assess.
+> **Important:** sentinal is intended for systems you own or have explicit authorization to assess.
 It is not designed to bypass authentication, obtain unauthorized access, steal information, or secretly exfiltrate files.

 ---

 ## Project Goals

-Sentinel will progressively evolve from a simple filesystem scanner into a complete host-security research platform.
+sentinal will progressively evolve from a simple filesystem scanner into a complete host-security research platform.

 ### Core objectives